 Fine motor and printing assessment with a gross motor screen.

 This assessment will evaluate your child’s hand skills, printing skills, scissor skills, visuo-motor skills, and in-hand manipulation skills.
 In addition, we also complete a gross motor screen to look at upper body and core strength, balance, and coordination.
 Gross motor skills are the foundation to fine motor skills.
 This assessment is done on the first visit.
 Parents will be provided with a summary report within 5-10 business days.

 This type of assessment is best completed at home in your child’s natural environment.
 Set-up for the assessment will depend on your child’s age and parent concerns, and usually involves having the occupational therapist observe your child eat preferred and non-preferred foods.
 The occupational therapist will be considering factors such as sensory differences, oral motor skills, fine motor skills, posture and positioning as part of this appointment.

 Infant motor development

-We offer assessment and therapy sessions for infants ones who may be delayed in their gross and fine motor development.
-Many of of our occupational therapists have additional training to support infant in their motor and sensory development.
-Please note, that a parent should always discuss concerns with their pediatrician first and your child’s pediatrician can request for a LHIN (ohip covered) therapist to come to your home.
+We offer assessment and therapy sessions for infants who may be delayed in their gross and fine motor development.
+Many of our occupational therapists have additional training to support infants in their motor and sensory development.
+Please note, that a parent should always discuss concerns with their pediatrician first and your child’s pediatrician can request for a LHIN (OHIP covered) therapist to come to your home.
 As a result, as private therapists, our role is often to provide additional support between visits if needed.